mdn/content/files/en-us/web/css/css_lists/index.md

 {{CSSRef}}

-The **CSS lists and counters** module enables styling the bullets of list items and their counters, including styling, positioning, and manipulating their values, including incrementing counters by values other than `1`.
+The **CSS lists and counters** module enables styling and positioning of list item bullets and manipulating their values with a combination of strings, counters, and other features.

 A list item's marker, whether a bullet symbol or ordinal counter, is its defining feature.
-List items are not limited to {{HTMLElement("li")}} elements nested within an {{HTMLElement("ol")}} or {{HTMLElement("ul")}}.
-Rather, lists items are element with `display: list-item` set.
+List items are not limited to {{HTMLElement("li")}} elements nested within {{HTMLElement("ol")}} or {{HTMLElement("ul")}} elements.
+Rather, list items are any element with `display: list-item` set.

-This module defines the CSS to set and reset a list's counters, to set which [counter-style](/en-US/docs/Web/CSS/CSS_counter_styles) or symbol is used as the marker, and position those markers, and provides developers with the ability to create customized markers.
+This module defines CSS features to set and reset a list's counters, set which [counter-styles](/en-US/docs/Web/CSS/CSS_counter_styles) or symbols to use as its markers, and position those markers.
+It also provides developers with the ability to create customized markers.

 ## Reference